-• Historian with the National Trust of Australia (WA) managing historical research, oral history projects and developing interpretation and cultural heritage programs with communities around the State.

-- Museum Manager and Curator of Claremont Museum. - Worked at the National Gallery of Victoria during the development of the Ian Potter Centre: NGV Australia at Federation Square.
+- Historian with the National Trust of Australia (WA) managing historical research, oral history projects and developing interpretation and cultural heritage programs with communities around the State. - On the State Committee of Museums Australia (WA), the national organisation for the museum's sector. - Museum Manager and Curator of Claremont Museum. - Worked at the National Gallery of Victoria during the development of the Ian Potter Centre: NGV Australia at Federation Square.